hunterjackson/docs/source/bloomberg.rst

 Source Connector QuickStart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will start the connector in distributed mode.
+Connect has two modes, standalone where the tasks run on only one host
+and distributed mode.
+Usually you'd run in distributed mode to get fault tolerance and better performance.
+In distributed mode
+you start Connect on multiple hosts and they join together to form a cluster.
+Connectors which are then submitted are distributed
+across the cluster.
 Each connector exposes a rest endpoint for stopping, starting and updating the configuration.
 We have developed
 a Command Line Interface to make interacting with the Connect Rest API easier.
 The CLI can be found in the Stream Reactor download under
 the ``bin`` folder.
-Alternatively the Jar can be pulled from our GitHub
+Alternatively the Jar can be pulled from
+`Maven <http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22kafka-connect-cli%22>`__ or the our GitHub
 `releases <https://github.com/datamountaineer/kafka-connect-tools/releases>`__ page.

-Starting the Connector
+Starting the Connector (Distributed)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Download, unpack and install the Stream Reactor.
 Follow the instructions :ref:`here <install>` if you haven't already done so.